CansuKavukcu/hidden-gem-resources/README.md

 Hi all,

-Let me introduce myself ;
-My name is Cansu Kavukcu and I’m 30 years old.
-I am married and I have been living in the NL for 4 years.
+My name is Cansu Kavukcu, and I am 30 years old.
+I am happily married and have been residing in the Netherlands for the past four years.

-And now I would be pleased to share few facts about my professional background.
-I had worked for 4 years in Turkey and I have been working for 2 years in the Netherlands as a Technical Sourcer.
-I have worked in various types of companies like start-ups, enterprises, global banks, and a recruitment agency for sourcing IT candidates.
-Apart from this, I also took roles in recruitment processes like onboarding, preparing job description, offering and employer branding but sourcing is the part that I have most experience in.
+Now, I'd like to share a bit about my professional journey.
+I spent four years working in Turkey before relocating to the Netherlands, where I've been serving as a Technical Sourcer for the past two years.
+My experience spans across various sectors, including start-ups, enterprises, global banks, and a recruitment agency, primarily focusing on sourcing IT candidates.
+While I've been involved in different aspects of recruitment processes such as onboarding, crafting job descriptions, offering, and employer branding, my expertise lies in sourcing.

-The idea of becoming a part of a successful and productive team is an honour for me.
-In my spare time I undertake a wide range of activities; I’m particularly keen on doing exercise, cooking, and travelling.
-Recently, I developed interest in programming and I started writing my own resume parser robot with Python thanks to pandemic situation😊.
-Additionally, I am starting taking Dutch courses and I believe, working together will help me a lot to speed up my learning process😊.
+Joining a successful and dynamic team is a privilege for me.
+In my free time, I engage in a variety of activities, particularly enjoying exercise, cooking, and exploring new destinations.
+During the recent pandemic, I developed an interest in programming and embarked on creating my own resume parser robot using Python.
+Additionally, I've begun taking Dutch courses to further integrate into the community and accelerate my learning process with the support of colleagues.

 Thank you for your attention.
-I would be glad to get to know you and now I would be pleased to answer your questions!
+I look forward to getting acquainted with you, and I'm ready to address any questions you may have.

 ## Blogs
 - [SourceCon](https://www.sourcecon.com/)